TBD54566975/web5-spec/web5-test-vectors/README.md

 ```

 ### Step 4: Create Unit Test in web5-js

 1. In the web5-js project, create a new unit test class.

-2. Name the class following the given pattern:
+1. Name the class following the given pattern:

 * Prefix: Web5TestVectors

 * Middle: Convert example_feature to ExampleFeature (capitalize words and remove underscores)

-Combined: `Web5TestVectorsExampleFeature`
+* Combined Output: `Web5TestVectorsExampleFeature`

-3. Implement the class and test method as follows:
+1. Implement the class and test method as follows:

 ```javascript
   import ExampleFeatureHelloWorldSpecJson from '../../../test-vectors/example_feature/hello_world.json' assert { type: 'json' };